Ridalor/Customer/docs/usage.md

 ## Getting information about the Customer

-> When a customer logs in, a jwt-object is sent to and stored on the client(device of the customer).
-In order for us to give you information about that Customer, we need the JWT-object to identify the Customer and confirm that they are logged in.

 In order to get information about the customer, send a request with the raw jwt object(which is sent by the client).

+> Why?
+Because when a customer logs in, a jwt-object is sent to and stored on the client(device of the customer).
+In order for us to give information about that Customer, we need the JWT-object to identify the Customer and confirm that they are logged in.
+Note: It is possible that in the future, there is no need to send the JWT.

 * The different Requests are covered below.

-* To send the jwt along with the request take the jwt object named "jti" and send it as data in the request.
+* To send the jwt along with the request, take the jwt object named "jti" and send it as data in the request.

 * JWT Example in python with flask:
     ```python